How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Car payment.
 If you have an auto loan, include the monthly payment.

 Loan payments.
-Any other loan payments — personal loans, student loans, credit card minimum payments.
+Any other loans — personal loans, student loans, credit card minimum payments.
 Write down the minimum payment amount for each.

 Subscriptions and recurring services.
-Streaming services, gym membership, apps, or any other subscription that charges you monthly.
-This category is often underestimated.
-Check your bank and credit card statements carefully for recurring charges.
+Streaming, gym membership, apps, or any subscription that charges monthly.
+This category is often underestimated — check your bank and credit card statements carefully for recurring charges.

 Add all of these together.
 This is your total fixed monthly expense.